 I love everything about this tiny town, north of San Antonio.

 I love the peaceful feel and the knowledge of the German Freethinkers who lived here in the mid 1800's.
-And now, I love this B & B that has been open less than 2 years!
+And now, I love this B & B, which opened less than 2 years!

 A Bowling Alley?